ngl567/ngl567.github.io/_pages/includes/pub.md

 _Proceedings of the 29th International Conference on Computational Linguistics (COLING), 2022_

-  - We develop a novel closed-loop neural-symbolic learning framework that performs embedding-based rule learning and rule-enhanced knowledge graph embedding iteratively.
-Interestingly, EngineKG performs like a four-stroke engine.
+  - EngineKG performs like a four-stroke engine in a closed-loop neural-symbolic learning framework with embedding-based rule learning and rule-enhanced knowledge graph embedding.
   - Our work is promoted by some media and forums, such as [MLNLP Talk](https://www.bilibili.com/video/BV1zV4y1V7j4/).

 📃[**Paper**](https://aclanthology.org/2022.coling-1.119.pdf)     💾[**Code**](https://github.com/ngl567/EngineKG)